 In June 2016, a majority of voters in the United Kingdom elected to withdraw from the European Union in a national referendum.
-The referendum was advisory, and the terms of any withdrawal are subject to a negotiation period that could last at least two years after the government of the United Kingdom formally initiates a withdrawal process.
+The referendum was advisory, and the terms of any withdrawal are subject to a negotiation period that could last at least two years after the government of the United Kingdom formally initiated a withdrawal process on March 29, 2017, putting the United Kingdom on track to leave the European Union by April 2019.
 The referendum has created significant uncertainty about the future relationship between the United Kingdom and the European Union, including with respect to the laws and regulations that will apply as the United Kingdom determines which European Union-derived laws to replace or replicate in the event of a withdrawal.
 The referendum has also given rise to calls for the governments of other European Union member states to consider withdrawal.
 These developments, or the perception that any of them could occur, have had and may continue to have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
 Any of these factors could depress economic activity and restrict our access to capital, which could have a material adverse effect on our business, financial condition and results of operations.

-40.6% of our revenues and 38.0% of our revenue less repair payments (non-GAAP) for the nine months ended December 31, 2016 and 46.9% of our revenues and 43.8% of our revenue less repair payments (non-GAAP) for the fiscal 2016, respectively, are denominated in pound sterling.
+34.4% of our revenues and 32.5% of our revenue less repair payments (non-GAAP) for the three months ended June 30, 2017 and 39.6% of our revenues and 37.0% of our revenue less repair payments (non-GAAP) for fiscal 2017, respectively, are denominated in pound sterling.
 The extent and duration of any potential decline in the value of the pound sterling to the U.S. dollar and other currencies is unknown at this time.
 A long-term reduction in the value of the pound sterling as a result of the U.K. referendum could adversely impact our earnings growth rate and profitability.
 We believe that our hedging program is effective and it substantially protects us against fluctuations in foreign currency exchange rates through a mix of forwards and options for this current fiscal year.